filamentphp/filament/packages/admin/docs/02-resources/07-relation-managers.md

 Related records will be listed in a table.
 The entire relation manager is based around this table, which contains actions to [create](#creating-records), [edit](#editing-records), [attach / detach](#attaching-and-detaching-records), [associate / dissociate](#associating-and-dissociating-records), and delete records.

-As per the documentation on [listing records](listing-records), you may use all the same utilities for customisation on the relation manager:
+As per the documentation on [listing records](listing-records), you may use all the same utilities for customization on the relation manager:

 - [Columns](listing-records#columns)
 - [Filters](listing-records#filters)